-The world comes together for a virtual vaccine summit.
-The U.S. is conspicuously absent.
+The world came together for a virtual vaccine summit.
+The U.S. was conspicuously absent.

 Conference participants expressed a need for unity.

-“We can’t just have the wealthiest countries have a vaccine and not share it with the world, Canadian Prime Minister Justin Trudeau said.
+“We can’t just have the wealthiest countries have a vaccine and not share it with the world,” Canadian Prime Minister Justin Trudeau said.

-“Let us in the international community unite to overcome this crisis,” Japan’s Abe said.
+“Let us in the international community unite to overcome this crisis,” Abe said.

 Russia and India also did not participate.
-Chinese premier Li Keqiang was replaced at the last minute by Zhang Ming, Beijing’s Ambassador to the European Union.
+Chinese premier Li Keqiang was replaced at the last minute by Zhang Ming, Beijing’s ambassador to the European Union.

 The U.S. official said the United States “is the single largest health and humanitarian donor in world.
 And the American people have continued that legacy of generosity in the global fight against covid-19.”